mlcommons/training/language_model/tensorflow/bert/README.md

 # Running the model

+## On GPU-V100-8

-To run this model, use the following command.
+To run this model with batch size 24 on GPUs, use the following command.

 ```shell